cloud-elements/devportal/docs/guides/formulasC2/reference.md

 Formulas are comprised of triggers that kick off formulas, steps that the trigger executes, and variables used to define inputs to the formula instance.
 The triggers, steps, and variables build up context that you can refer to as you build a formula.
 For example, a JS Script step might build a JSON payload that you can refer to in a later step as `$steps.stepName`.
 You can refer to variables as `$config.variableName`.

-This sections provides configuration information about each formula component.
+This section provides configuration information about each formula component.

 {% include callout.html content="<strong>On this page</strong></br><a href=#triggers>Triggers</a></br><a href=#step-types>Step Types</a></br><a href=#formula-variables>Formula Variables</a>" type="info" %}

 ## Triggers

 Triggers are the actions that kick off a formula.
-Triggers can be one of the following type:
+Triggers can be one of the following types:

 * [Event](#event)
 * [Element Request](#element-request)